jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 You are to design a ```Moore``` state machine that controls a digital lock.
 Your lock should have three inputs: a reset, a submit (clock) bit, and a decimal digit (4-bit) input.
 The decimal digit input will encode the decimal digits 0-9 in the standard unsigned binary encoding.
 You will input 3-digit codes by setting the decimal digit input to a number and activating the submit bit three times in a row.
-In order to unlock your device, it should receive three correct digits.
+To unlock your device, it should receive three correct digits.
 In addition, there will be three `Tamper Freeze` sequences, which will freeze the device until a reset signal is received.
 You can use these sequences: